ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/start-backup-restore-operations.java.markdown

-# Commands : How to start backup or restore operations?
+# Commands: How to start backup or restore operations?

 To start or restore backup use `startBackup` or `startRestore` operations respectively.